 - Other features.
 This can include interest-only payment options.
 Interest-only allows for lower initial payments, but you won’t be paying down the principal of the loan.

-Compared to a traditional 30-year mortgage, a 3/1 ARM will have initial lower payments, with a lower interest rate for the first three years.
-A 3/1, interest-only ARM will come with even lower monthly payments.
-But you won’t be paying down the principal of your loan.
+Compared to a traditional 30-year mortgage, a 3/1 ARM has lower initial payments and a lower interest rate for the first three years.
+A 3/1, interest-only ARM comes with even lower monthly payments, but you won’t be paying down the principal of your loan.

 3/1 ARMs offer lower initial payments and the ability to qualify for a larger mortgage.
 But if you don’t sell your home or refinance after the first three years, you’re subject to a possible rate increase.

 Buying a home is complicated, but getting the best mortgage can save you thousands over the life of the loan.